 Find more fun games for young kids here:

 (These are games you’ll want to play even without kids.)

-The following are board games that we can play with the kids, so they’re great for a family game night, and also you might find yourself choosing these games even if you’re not playing with the kids.
+The following are board games for families that are great for a family game night, but also you might find yourself choosing these games even if you’re not playing with the kids.
 When we get together with the extended family on holidays, we wait until the kids are asleep so all the grown ups can play these.